awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.md

 ## Usage Notes<a name="DAX.usage-notes"></a>
 + For a list of AWS regions where DAX is available, refer to [https://aws\.amazon\.com/dynamodb/pricing](https://aws.amazon.com/dynamodb/pricing)\.
-+ DAX supports applications written in Java, Node\.js, \.Python and \.NET, using AWS\-provided clients for those programming languages\.
++ DAX supports applications written in Go, Java, Node\.js, Python and \.NET, using AWS\-provided clients for those programming languages\.
 + DAX does not support Transport Layer Security \(TLS\)\.
 + DAX is only available for the EC2\-VPC platform\. \(There is no support for the EC2\-Classic platform\.\)
 +  DAX clusters maintain metadata about the attribute names of items they store, and that metadata is maintained indefinitely \(even after the item has expired or been evicted from the cache\)\.
 Applications that use an unbounded number of attribute names can, over time, cause memory exhaustion in the DAX cluster\.
 This limitation applies only to top\-level attribute names, not nested attribute names\.
 Examples of problematic top\-level attribute names include timestamps, UUIDs, and session IDs\.